No glitter. Really!

 We stamp the backs of cards with our organization name so families know where the card came from.
 We need your help stamping . . . so much that we’ll send you a stamp for free!

 Line cards made with dark cardstock.

 If a pencil won’t show up, add a liner so your cards stay out of the hospital.
-(Some kraft papers need a liner, light ones do not.)
-One side or two sides – just make sure there’s room to write.
+(Most kraft papers need a liner.)
+Line one side or two sides – just make sure there’s room to write.

 For holiday cards, send large batches of the same/near-same design (25 max) about 4 weeks ahead of the posted deadline.
 Max quantity for multiples of a card is 25 or less, including ones that “look” similar (just changing out the paper doesn’t make it ‘different’ – go get creative!)